 どの - What?

-That time (referring to a time that both speakers may or may not know; like the time of the samurai or third grade.)あの時は…
+That time… (referring to a time that both speakers are aware of, but is outside both of their current frames of reference; like the time of the samurai or third grade.)

 The difference between the demonstrative pronoun and adjective is that is being described.
 The Pronoun is a thing in of itself.
 The Adjective on the other hand is describing something, which means s/t need to follow it.Pronoun: This (referring to a cat)Adjective: This cat. (cat must be mentioned)